jeslstep/php-Todo-List/README.md

 # PHP-Todo-List

-User can add to do items, mark as done, and delete them.
+User can add items to do, mark them as done, and delete them.

 # Website